 Oriel was the first college to be founded by a king back in 1326.
 Being a small college gives us a noticeably friendly atmosphere, with beautiful quads close to the Bodleian Library, the town centre and Christ Church Meadow.
 We offer all our undergraduates accommodation throughout their studies, and highly-subsidised formal dinners most evenings shape our rhythm of life together.

-Our vibrant college life ranges from a pancake race to a summer Shakespeare play.
+College activities range from a pancake race to a summer Shakespeare play.
 Oriel excels on the sports field and the river.
-We have a dedicated music room and superb chapel choir.
+We have a dedicated music room, and a vibrant chapel and choir.